-Stephen Leffler, MD, was appointed interim president of UVM Medical Center effective June 1, 2019.
+Stephen Leffler, MD, was named President and Chief Operating Officer of UVM Medical Center effective January 1, 2020.
 He has worked at UVM Medical Center as an emergency room physician for more than 25 years, and is a professor of surgery at the UVM College of Medicine.
 Dr. Leffler has worn many hats at UVM Medical Center and UVM Health Network during his career.
-He served as chief population health and quality officer for the network from 2017-2019 and as chief medical officer at UVM Medical Center from 2011-2017.
-Prior to that, he served as medical director of the emergency department at the UVM Medical Center for several years.
-He also has served as president of the medical staff at UVM Medical Center, president of the Vermont Medical Society, and currently serves as chair of the ONE Care Board.
+He served as Chief Population Health and Quality Officer for UVMHN from 2017-2019, he served as Chief Medical Officer at UVMMC from 2011-2017; and prior to that, he served as Medical Director of the Emergency Department at the UVMMC for several years.
+He also has served as President of the Medical Staff at UVMMC, President of the Vermont Medical Society, and currently serves as Chair of the ONE Care Board.
 He received his medical degree from the UVM College of Medicine and completed residency training in emergency medicine at the University of New Mexico before joining the UVM/Fletcher Allen faculty in 1993.
-He completed his master’s in Health Care Delivery Science at the Tuck School of Business at Dartmouth in 2016.
+He completed his Master’s in Health Care Delivery Science at the Tuck School of Business at Dartmouth in 2016.

 Martin M. LeWinter, MD